hawleyfarm/hawleyfarm.github.com/content/booking.md

 +++
 ## Booking

-**For all new bookings, if Government action concerning Covid 19 results in you being prevented from travelling we will refund all monies paid.**
+**For all new bookings, if Government action concerning Covid 19 results in you being prevented from travelling we will REFUND ALL monies paid.**

 We are now Tier 3 and in lock down, so can not have holiday guests to stay here at this current time.